Compare the Best Satellite Internet Providers of 2020

 When you order satellite internet, a service technician will visit your home and establish that you have a clear path to the satellite that delivers the signals.
 Provided the path to the satellite is not blocked by too many trees, buildings or even mountains, the satellite dish will be installed and aligned.
 After installation, your technician will test your system to ensure you have the best possible internet signal.

-As with other internet services, you will have a modem/router in your home.
+As with other internet services, you will have a modem/router in your home or RV.
 Your internet service provider (ISP) will then transmit a signal to the orbiting satellite and back to the provider hub.
 Each time you use the internet to load a page or check your email, this signal path through space is repeated.

 Top Satellite Internet Providers